NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Feats/Intuitive Crafting.md

 Your affinity with process and order makes you a natural artisan.
 You gain the trained proficiency rank in Crafting (or another skill of your choice, if you're already trained in Crafting).
-You gain the [[Feats/Specialty Crafting|Specialty Crafting]] skill feat in a specialty of your choice.
+You gain the [[Specialty Crafting|Specialty Crafting]] skill feat in a specialty of your choice.

 * * *